maziac/lagmeter/Readme.md

 - BenQ-SVGA and BenQ-DVI are exactly the same speed.
 So it seems that NUC HDMI and SVGA is the same speed, but EIZO has a bigger input lag on DVI.
 - windowed vs. fullscreen: There seems to be no difference.
 EIZO could be a few ms faster in wondowed mode.
 BenQ could be a few ms faster in fullscreen mode.
 So I guess the deviation is only by chance.
 - The (mameau) CRT geometry shader in MAME add 10-14 ms to the overall lag.
+- From the usblag measurements:
+    - The Buffalo game controller has only 1ms internal lag.
+It's the fastest I measured.
+- The ZeroDelay controller has around 10 ms. (Compared total lag with that when Buffalo game controller was used.)
+- With exchanging the monitor and the game controller I can get down to a response time of 45-79ms (with MAME).
+If I manage to get the linux usb polling time down to 1ms I will gain another 8ms so this would result in: 37-71ms.
+This is less than half the original response time (!)

 See [spreadsheet](Docs/LagMeasurements.ods).